eventide-project/docs/setup/postgres.md

 - Postgres (minimum version: 9.5)
 - GCC (required for installing the PG gem)

-Note: Some specialized Linux distributions may not include the `uuidgen` utility.
-In rare cases, you may need to install `uuidgen` using your package installation manager.

 ## Install the Eventide Postgres Gem

 ### Using RubyGems Directly